How To Paint a Beehive

 Paint during mild weather with good drying conditions.
 For new colonies, paint at least 2 weeks before bees arrive.
 Do not paint a hive with bees living in it.

 Hives painted with light colors do not absorb as much heat during Summer.
-The bees don’t have to work as hard to cool the beehive.
+The bees don’t have to work as hard to cool the hive.

 That depends on the opinion of who you ask.
 Generally, choose a water-based latex paint with a VOC rating below 100, 50 or less is even better.